LucDoh/CASAFFI/README.md

 Run by calling the main script which itself will runs individual steps:

 _**runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)**_

-here we point to the TIF stack *6e6ACSF_0ms_3_MMStack.tif* and pass other image processing parameters.
+which points to the TIF stack *6e6ACSF_0ms_3_MMStack.tif* and passes image processing parameters.

 More details and comments in runAll.m.